aaronnorrish/CITS3200_Project/README.md

 ```

 ## User Guide
-This program consists of six Python files which are stored in the src folder.
+This program consists of six Python files which are stored in the src/Springer and Taylor and Francis folder.
 The master file is scrape_journals.py which can be run from the command line in one of two ways:

 #### Option 1 - No Command Line Arguments